-The programme is designed to equip educators and other professionals with core knowledge and specialized skills for addressing the needs of students with exceptionalities.
+The program is designed to equip educators and other professionals with core knowledge and specialized skills for addressing the needs of students with exceptionalities.
 It will also empower educators for professional practice and responsible leadership.
-The programme addresses a wide range of learning needs, including severe disabilities.
-It targets persons with a Bachelor’s degree and offers training in general special education that allows the selection of an elective from: Specific Learning Disabilities, Severe Disabilities, School Counselling, and Social Work, Family and Human Development, Educational Evaluation and Interventions and Administration and Supervision.
+The program addresses a wide range of learning needs, including severe disabilities.
+It targets persons with a Bachelor’s degree and offers training in general special education that allows the selection of an elective from Specific Learning Disabilities, Severe Disabilities, School Counselling, and Social Work, Family and Human Development, Educational Evaluation and Interventions and Administration and Supervision.

 As a result of training the teacher will be able to:

 - Identify the specific learning problems of learners

 - Demonstrate knowledge and skills in content areas of special education

 - Develop specific lessons to focus on the learning needs of children with diverse abilities

 - Create learner-centered teaching strategies in specific content areas

 - Describe the role of special education and the special education teacher in maximizing potentials to the highest level that is possible